adnan-azmat/blog/_posts/2019-08-03-MS-Interview.md

 In each of the interviews, the first question is to introduce yourself.
 My answer started from what I'm currently pursuing and where I hail from.
 Then I talked about my school life and how I developed my passion for Technology.
 I cleverly slipped a few of my major achievements while narrating :p<br>

-We were required to write down the code snippets for each coding question.
+We were required to write the code snippets for each coding question.
 Be smart while making your Resume.
 Do not mention something if you have only a surface level knowledge about it.

 It is true that luck is a factor, but your Resume and your conversation may turn the tides in your favour.
 Be honest to the interviewer.
 Admit it and ask for help if you don't know or if you already know something.
 They are mostly friendly and helpful.
 Be confident and humble at the same time.
 An interviewer may ask the same questions to different candidates ;-)